-The funding will be delivered through six competitive rounds over the next four financial years (beginning in 2020–2021) enabling councils to access funding twice annually over this period.
-All projects will be approximately 50% co-funded by the local government (including in-kind contributions), although the exact contributions may vary in some cases, depending on the financial capability of the local government.
+The funding is being delivered through six competitive rounds over four financial years, beginning in 2020–2021, enabling councils the opportunity to apply for grant funding twice per year over that period.
+All projects will be approximately 50% co-funded by the local government (including in-kind contributions), although the exact contributions may vary in some cases, depending on the financial capability of the local government to contribute funds.

-As councils are at different stages of the flying-fox roost management process the grants program provides funding through three distinct but complementary streams.
+As different councils are at different stages of the flying-fox roost management process the grants program provides funding through three complementary streams.

 - Stream 1: Immediate/high-priority actions—grants to assist councils to carry out immediate high-priority works while longer-term arrangements are developed.

-- Stream 2: Development of roost management plans—grants to assist councils to develop long-term roost management plans for their LGA.
+- Stream 2: Development of roost management plans—grants to assist councils to develop long-term roost management plans for their Local Government Areas (LGAs).
 Management plans will address particular problem roosts and provide a holistic guide to adaptive management options for roosts over the entire LGA.

 - Stream 3: Implementation of roost management plans—grants to assist councils to implement roost management actions (identified within their management plans) to mitigate the impacts of flying fox roosts and encourage their communities to co-exist with flying-foxes.

-Applications for the Flying-Fox Roost Management Local Government Grants Program are now open and will close at 5pm on Wednesday 12 May 2021.
-For more information, Program Guidelines and how to apply, visit the Department of State Development, Infrastructure, Local Government and Planning Grants to Local Government page.
+Applications for Round 2 of the Flying-Fox Roost Management Local Government Grants Program will open in late August 2021.
+For more information, Grants Program Guidelines, and information on how to apply, visit the Department of State Development, Infrastructure, Local Government and Planning Grants to Local Government page.